 While detailed model answers from Barbri or other courses are unrealistic to produce in the allotted time, you can still learn from the way they organize the issues.

 In fact, if you can get your hands on Barbri’s Essay Workbook, I’d recommend that you look to their “impossible” answers specifically for the way they work through the issues.
 Approsheets can also help you make sure you don’t leave any issues (points) on the table.

 By comparing with a good answer, you’re evaluating not the entire essay but the important parts—identification of issues and recitation of rules—which are much less subjective than the combination of facts that the author of the answer chose to use.
 This lets you easily check how many issues you got and see what you could have included.

 And by immersing yourself in the repetition of identifying issues and reciting rules, you don’t expose yourself to everything evenly—but rather more to what the bar actually tests.

 Furthermore, this technique is highly repeatable.
 You can redo the same essay later and compare your performance vis a vis your earlier work.
 I remember learning how to approach transcript-style Evidence questions by cooking those essays again and again.

-If I didn’t “get” the essay or an issue (e.g., how to approach a negligence issue or a transcript-style cross-examination), I marked up my outline and redid it later with what I learned last time.
+If I didn’t “get” the essay or an issue (e.g., how to approach a negligence issue or a transcript-style cross-examination), I marked up my outline with a different pen and redid it later with what I learned last time.